 During a recession, it's more important than ever to take care of your finances.
-It's likely you'll have heard the Pension Protection Fund mentioned in connection with BHS's pension deficit.
+It's likely you'll have heard of the Pension Protection Fund mentioned in connection with BHS's pension deficit.
 But what exactly is it?
 We've put together all the important information you need to know.

 What does the Pension Protection Fund do?